mohamedahmed2005/Assignment2_OOP_Board_Games/README.md

 Meta-level Tic-Tac-Toe game
 Played across multiple interconnected boards

+### 9. SUS Tic Tac Toe
+Tic-Tac-Toe played on a 3x3 grid
+The goal is to form the sequence S-U-S by placing letters (S and U) in the grid

 ## How to Play

 Run the program
-Choose a game from the menu (1-8)
+Choose a game from the menu (1-9)
 Follow the in-game instructions
-Select option 9 to exit the program
+Select option 10 to exit the program

 ## Requirements